Archer given chance to stake World Cup claim

 LONDON: England chief selector Ed Smith is confident the call-up of uncapped all-rounder Jofra Archer will have no adverse affect on team morale in the run-up to the World Cup.

-Rising star Archer was included Wednesday in a 17-man squad for next month’s One-day Internationals against Ireland and Pakistan.
+Rising star Archer was included on Wednesday in a 17-man squad for next month’s one-day internationals against Ireland and Pakistan.
 The dynamic Barbados-born Archer was left out of the 15-man preliminary World Cup squad also announced by tournament hosts England.

-But he could have as many as six One-day Internationals — one against Ireland and five against Pakistan — to stake his claim before England confirm their final World Cup squad on May 23.

 Archer and another Barbados-born Sussex player Chris Jordan were both added to the 15-man squad that played a one-day series in the West Indies earlier this year.
 They were also included in the 14-strong party for a one-off Twenty20 against Pakistan.